I love it when y’all send me questions here via comments or email, or through Instagram Stories (@yalewanders).

 First and foremost, it’ll always be to inspire others to explore the world, wherever they are and with whatever means.

 Second, it’s to enable you to travel, too.
-That’s why I spend a lot of time writing posts with details- the times things open, how much things cost, tips for how to get from point a to point b, and so on.
+That’s why I spend a lot of time writing posts with details- recommended times to visit attractions, how much things cost, tips for how to get from point a to point b, and so on.

 Are all of your photos really iPhone only?